10 Most Common Reasons People Call a Poison Control Center

 Common reasons for calling a poison control center

 When you think of dangerous poisons, the first few things that come to mind might be rat poison or an insecticide.
 But, poisonous plants, like wild mushrooms, and household poisons, like cough and cold medicines, also can be a serious problem.
-In most cases, you should immediately call the toll-free Poison Help Line at 1-800-222-1222 if you think someone has ingested something poisonous.
+You should call the toll-free Poison Help Line at 1-800-222-1222 if you think someone has ingested something poisonous.

 According to the American Association of Poison Control Centers (AAPCC), the 55 poison centers in the U.S. received about 2.1 million calls in 2018.
 Every once in a while, the potential poison that triggered a call is so rare it can seem bizarre—like the person who called an Arizona poison center after coming into contact with saliva from a three-toed sloth.
 (The saliva can cause allergic reactions but is not poisonous).
 However, the vast majority of cases involve common medications and household products—items we come into contact with every day.